FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-11-02-custom-software.md

 ---
 layout: post
-title: Using Custom Server Software or Version
+title: Add Custom Server Software or Version
 category: Bedrock
 tags: General
 description: Find out how to use a custom or modified software or version not available in the versions list.